-In the film installation Litte ja Goabddá [Drones and Drums] and photo series Giesse [Summer] Ignacio Acosta addresses the uses of drones by the Sami as an indigenous perspective and resistance to the mining exploration at Gállak in Jokkmokk.
+The film installation Litte ja Goabddá [Drones and Drums] and photo series Giesse [Summer] resulting from my research in Sábme, investigates the use of drone technologies by Sámi communities as decolonial tool to resist mining exploration in northern Sweden.
 Based on research visits and close collaboration with activists and Sami families living and working in the area threatened by the mines, the project explores the link between drums and drones as navigation and communication tools.
-Commissioned by Valand Academy, Gothenburg University and Hasselblad Foundation as part of Drone Vision